apache/lucene/dev-docs/github-issues-howto.md

 Each issue template (web form) is associated with one `type` label.
 You should add an issue template when adding a new `type` label and vice versa.

 - `Bug Report` is associated with `type:bug` label
-- `Enhancement Request` is associated with `type:enhancement` label
+- `Enhancement Request/Suggestion` is associated with `type:enhancement` label
-- `Test Failure Report` is associated with `type:testFailure` label
+- `Test Improvement / Failure Report` is associated with `type:test` label
 - `Task` is associated with `type:task` label
 - `Documentation` is associated with `type:documentation` label